10 types of planned gifts your nonprofit should know

 Other non-cash gifts

-Other types of non-cash gifts are growing increasingly common as both one-time donations and as parts of planned gift arrangements between donors and nonprofits.
+Other types of non-cash gifts are increasingly common, both as one-time donations and as part of planned gift arrangements between donors and nonprofits.

-Non-cash giving offers donors an added level of flexibility and unique tax benefits.
-Plus, as most wealth is not held in cash, accepting non-cash gifts and suggesting them to prospects allows you to secure more support and fuel growth for your mission.
-Research suggests that organizations that prioritize non-cash gifts grow six times faster than those that don’t.
+Non-cash giving offers donors greater flexibility and unique tax benefits.
+Plus, as most wealth is not held in cash, accepting non-cash gifts and suggesting them to supporters helps you secure more support and fuel mission growth.
+Fundraising research suggests that organizations that prioritize non-cash gifts grow 6x faster than those that don’t.

 Appreciated assets